-Note: Windows Vista requires Administrator privileges at the command prompt.
+Note: Windows Server 2008 and Windows Server 2008 R2 require Administrator privileges at the command prompt.

-"Running Oracle Universal Installer Using the Response File" on page B-5 explains how to run Oracle Universal Installer with a response file.
+"Running Oracle Universal Installer Using the Response File" on page A-5 explains how to run Oracle Universal Installer with a response file.

-Preparing a Response File
+A.2 Preparing a Response File